kelloggm/checkerframework-gradle-plugin/README.md

 [Error Prone](https://errorprone.info/)
 uses the Checker Framework's dataflow analysis library.
-Unfortunately, Error Prone uses an old version of the library, so you cannot use both Error Prone and the current Checker Framework (because each one depends on a different version of the library).
+Unfortunately, Error Prone version 2.3.4 and earlier uses an old version of the library, so you cannot use both Error Prone and the current Checker Framework (because each one depends on a different version of the library).

+You can resolve this by:
+ * upgrading to Error Prone version 2.4.0 or later, or
-You can resolve this via a switch that causes your build to use either Error Prone or the Checker Framework, but not both.
+ * using a switch that causes your build to use either Error Prone or the Checker Framework, but not both.

-Here is an example of a build that uses both:
+Here is an example of the latter approach:

 ```
 plugins {